March, 2015 archive

 In any case, if the Class of 2017 thought it was competitive getting into college, they will need to consider this.
 Job prospects for new college graduates are at historic lows, partly caused by financial misfeasance and malfeasance on a global scale.
 If a recent graduate has some internship or cooperative work experience to show on his or her resume, that will help.
 But with the economy what it is, the challenges still remain.

 The average student loan debt for graduating seniors in 2015 was $28,186.
-This year, I dare say the average will be at clip_image002least $30,500.
+This year, I dare say the average will be at least $30,500.
 Since the 1970’s student loans have increased the cost of college.
 In fact, that is the primary reason college costs are inordinately high!
 Need proof?
 Here it is!
-We are facing a student and parent loan bubble that will dwarf the mortgage and derivative frauds above.
+We are facing a student and parent loan bubble that will dwarf the mortgage and derivative frauds above.

 If loans are a burden, parents and students should not hesitate to call us now.
 We have a sure-fire plan to show you how to become debt free sooner than you think.
 It makes no sense in starting off with a job that does not give you the ability to pay basic necessities, provide the comforts and lifestyle you want to have and still meet monthly debt obligations.